webkom/lego/README.md

 $ docker-compose up -d
 $ source venv/bin/activate
 $ python manage.py runserver

+# Note 1: Whenever you switch branches you might need to make minor changes
+$ pip install -r requirements/dev.txt # If the branch has changes in the dependencies
+$ python manage.py migrate # If the branch has a database in another state then yours

+# Note 2: When you make changes to models, or constants used by models, you need to create new migrations
+$ python manage.py makemigrations # Creates one or more a new files that must be added to git
 ```

 > If you get problems it can be a solution to delete the `venv`, and do a fresh setup

 ## Code Style

 This codebase uses the PEP 8 code style.
 We enforce this with isort, black & flake8.
-In addition to the standards outlined in PEP 8, we have a few guidelines
-(see `setup.cfg` for more info):
+In addition to the standards outlined in PEP 8, we have a few guidelines (see `setup.cfg` for more info):

 Format the code with black & isort